newtang/newtang.github.io/_drafts/express.markdown

 I created a series of [express-router-compatibility tests](https://github.com/newtang/express-router-compatibility) on 6 routers.
 I also experimented with [Moa](https://www.npmjs.com/package/moa-router), which looked promising but its Express example didn't work.
 I also tried [@hapi/call](https://www.npmjs.com/package/@hapi/call), but it functioned far too differently, and I had a difficult time integrating it into Express.

-I tried to assess how easy it was to replace the Express router with these various other routers.
+I tried to assess how easy it was to replace the Express router with these various other routers by testing expected features.
 This is a lot like sticking a square peg in a round hole; some tests were straightforward, others, tricky.
 It's difficult to justify making a small changes and calling it "supported", but I did my best.
-For example, Find-My-Way claims to support regular expression routes, but it does so in an odd, roundabout way where a regex must be inside parenthesis after a parameter name in a string, like so: `'/example/:file(^\\d+).png'`.
+For example, Find-My-Way claims to support regular expression routes, but it does so in an unusual way where a regex must be inside parenthesis after a parameter name in a string, like so: `'/example/:file(^\\d+).png'`.
 Because it's different than the Express Router way of handling regex, it fails the compatibility check.

 Additionally, Find-My-Way required a custom wrapper to function as Express middleware.
 Because of this, it can technically function with the default `req, res, next` arguments so it passes that compatibility check.
 Like I said, this is a little more art than science.

-Express router, is obviously passed all the compatibility tests.
+The Express router, is obviously passed all the compatibility tests.
 Both Koa-routers were fairly compatible as well, even though they were made with [Koa](https://koajs.com) in mind.
 The others were spottier.

+There weren't many tests that passed across the board.
+Unsurprisingly, all routers support static routes and parameterized routes the same way Express' router does.
+Wildcard routes were almost universal, but koa-tree-router opted for a different approach when supporting them.

 Is there a router I forgot?
 Or a test that can be added or improved?
 Please, feel free to make a pull request.